 These assets are managed on the Council's behalf by the Tyne & Wear Archives & Museums Joint Committee 'principally for their contribution to knowledge or culture'.
 A full list of exhibition listings and the Tyne and Wear Museums' access policy is available on their website.

-There has been a minor revaluation to these assets during 2022/2023.
+There have been no revaluations to these assets during 2023/2024.

 Statues, Monuments and Public Art

 Where their value can be separately identified statues, monuments and public art have been classified as heritage assets.